jacebenson/jace.pro/content/post/2019-07-21-devtoolbox/index.md

 ---

-Dev Toolbox is a scoped app to capture tests for all the Out of Box servicenow applications.
+Dev Toolbox is a scoped app to capture tests for all the Out of Box ServiceNow applications.
 This is a scoped application for Service-now to allow some utilities to be easily added and maintained on instances.

 Now the difference between Jim's and mine is, well was, I haven't